-Upon your arrival and after picking up your luggage at Port Lincoln airport, you will be transferred by private vehicle to the Lincoln Cove Marina.
+Upon your arrival and after picking up your luggage at Port Lincoln Airport, you will be transferred by private vehicle to the Lincoln Cove Marina.

 There are two prime seasons for viewing great white sharks at the Neptune Islands in South Australia.
 The first of these is the Australian Summer season where thousands of fur seals congregate for their annual pupping and breeding season.
 Spring/Summer shark activity starts in November and usually lasts until the end of February.
 March to early May is usually the most unreliable time for shark activity, despite often having great weather.
 We are usually cautious about recommending this time, however some years do seem to produce great action and 2011/12 have had great shark action throughout.
-Advantages of doing this activity at this time include enjoying longer "summery" days, and warmer water up to 20 C. The generally milder weather of this Summer season also allows more opportunities for island shore parties where one can explore the wonder of these remote islands on our expedition tender boat.
-On many Summery dates bronze whaler and mako sharks also can be seen in addition to the great whites.
+Advantages of doing this activity at this time include enjoying longer "summery" days, and warmer water up to 20 degrees celcius.
+The generally milder weather of this summer season also allows more opportunities for island shore parties where one can explore the wonder of these remote islands on our expedition tender boat.
+On many summery dates bronze whaler and mako sharks also can be seen in addition to the great whites.

 From mid May to late July/early August gives the best chance of the super sized female white sharks.
 Most shark numbers of all are often recorded in July and August, however September and October do often match July and August and can have clearer water and milder weather and longer daylight hours than earlier months in this season.

-In summary, although there are strong annual trends in both shark reliability, activity and weather conditions, great white sharks can actually be found at the Neptune islands in any given month, and great variations and exceptions to rules can occur in any given season with both the weather and sharks.
+In summary, although there are strong annual trends in both shark reliability, activity and weather conditions, great white sharks can actually be found at the Neptune Islands in any given month, and great variations and exceptions to rules can occur in any given season with both the weather and sharks.